ideas & advice

 Attire

-- Neat in back - if they do wear a tux, get a vest with a full back – which will look better when their coats are off.
+• For the guys – Lose the tux and consider an unbuttoned affair.
+Dress the guys in khakis and sport jackets or crisp oxfords.
+If you’re heart is set on a tux, get a vest with a full back – which will look better when their coats are off.

 Favors

-• Keep ‘em cool - personalized paper fans are both decorative and functional
+• Keep ‘em cool – Personalized paper fans are both decorative and functional.

 Getaway

-• Up and away – a hot air balloon makes a dramatic statement and affords some romantic alone time with your new spouse
+• Up and away – A hot air balloon makes a dramatic statement and affords some romantic alone time with your new spouse

-• Horseback – make sure you practice!
+• Horseback – Make sure you practice before you galloping into the sunset.

 Other Ideas – Entertainment

-Many wedding venues have outdoor settings available, which makes planning an al fresco event a bit easier (they provide and handle the essentials).
+Many wedding venues have outdoor settings available, which makes planning an alfresco event a bit easier (they provide and handle the essentials).
 If you’re planning your outdoor wedding at a public park, beach or private home; however, you’ll have added details to attend to:

-Accessibility - is there convenient parking?
-If not, you’ll need to secure a nearby lot and provide a shuttle - especially if you’ll have elderly guests or others with limited mobility.
+Accessibility – Is there convenient parking?
+If not, you’ll need to secure a nearby lot and provide a shuttle – especially if you’ll have elderly guests or others with limited mobility.